 One of the best and easiest ways to prevent trumpet vine root damage is to keep the branches from reaching the ground and putting out new roots.
 Always keep your trumpet vine pruned so it grows up and out, never down to the ground.

 Also, be very careful when pruning that you pick up any stray pieces of vine that drop.
-A segment of vine as small as ? of an inch can form roots and grow into its own vine.
+A segment of vine as small as half of an inch can form roots and grow into its own vine.
 These segments will sprout as deep as 9 inches below ground, so tilling them won’t help.

 Be sure to pick them up and dispose of them.
 If new shoots appear from runners underground, cut them back as deep as you can.